-To request a refill or report a damaged grit bin, call 01908 252353 or use the Report It section on our website.
+To request a refill or report a damaged grit bin, call 01908 252353.
 Damaged bins will be removed but not replaced.
-We may instead drop bags of rock salt during icy or snowy weather.
+We may instead drop bags of rock salt during prolonged icy or snowy weather.

 Priority routes

 Based on the weather reports we will decide which routes we need to grit or plough.